prisma-collective/docs/docs/methodologies/Developmental Regenerative Evaluation/d. Technology.md

 - DAO-governed microgrants for community-led innovations.
 - Decentralized storytelling platform capturing elder wisdom on traditional craft motifs.

-This technological infrastructure not only facilitated data collection but also embodied the principles of decentralization and community ownership central to our [[regenerative development & design]] approach.
+This technological infrastructure not only facilitated data collection but also embodied the principles of decentralization and community ownership central to our [[Regenerative Development & Design]] approach.

 ---